DinisCruz/Book_Hacking_Portugal/content/How-secure-is-portugal.md

 The current Portuguese security model is based on 'Security Fairies magic pixie dust'.
 However, the good news is that we have lots of great InfoSec and AppSec talent in Portugal.

-  * Show examples of how to hack Portugal (with 0 investment)
+* How to hack Portugal
     * Past PT attacks https://github.com/DinisCruz/keynote-bsideslisbon/issues/1
     * Internet Security Exposure 2016 (Oct 2016) https://blog.binaryedge.io/2016/10/07/internet-security-exposure-2016/
       * this is just the network side of things, AppSec is always much worse